hscrocha/SoftwareEngineeringF2022/README.md

 The app in this repo is not complete.
 Neither it is following good design decisions for a real-world mobile project.
 The purpose is to showcase some important concepts (e.g., testing), and simpler design (e.g., local database).

-Moreover, I test the above project on MacOS deploying in a IOS simulator.
+Moreover, I tested the above project on MacOS deploying in a IOS simulator.
 Please adapt when necessary for Android and other OS.

 ## Getting Started (Setup your Environment)